Musical elements in the discrete-time representation of sound: Characterization of the musical note in discrete-time audio

-Once defined the basic note, it is convenient to build musical structures with sequences based on these particles.
-The sum of elements with same index of $N$ sequences $T_{k,i}=\{t_{k,i}\}_{k=0}^{N-1}$ with same size $\Lambda$ results in the overlapped spectral contents of each sequence, in a process called mixing:
+Once the basic note is defined, it is didactically convenient to build musical structures with sequences based on these particles.
+The sum of the amplitudes of $N$ sequences with same size $\Lambda$ results in the overlapped spectral contents of each sequence, in a process called mixing: